NeuroXiq/RobiniaDocs/README.md

 2. Create a project with Nuget Package Name
 3. Rebuild Project

-Docfx API explorer is hosted online
+Docfx API explorer is hosted online.
+Now You can copy Your API url e.g. to README file of Your project

 If You have a small or medium size .NET Core project - try RobiniaDocs!\
 RobiniaDocs can be used as a *default project documentation* or *temporary documentation* for projects that does not have  any documentation yet.\